 Concrete slab specs to know:

-• Size: Recommended twelve inches wider and twelve inches longer than the base of the garage, varies by location.
-Use our concrete slab calculator to determine how much is needed for the property size.
+- Size: Recommended twelve inches wider and twelve inches longer than the base of the garage, varies by location, use our concrete pad size calculator to determine right size for property.

 Wood may not be as strong as solid concrete but it carries other qualities that make it a reputable foundation choice.
 While regular wood is prone to termites, mold, and decay, the preservative agents in pressure-treated lumber, such as chromated copper arsenate (CCA) can withstand them all.